Member of Unemployment Insurance Fund (A-kasse) as a graduate

-If you do not join an unemployment fund within two weeks, you will only be able to receive benefit once you have been a member of the fund for one year and meet the income requirement (have had an income of at least DKK 238,512 during the last 3 years in total).
-The 2-week deadline is laid down by the law, and the unemployment funds are not able to make dispensations.
+If you do not join an unemployment fund within two weeks, you will only be able to receive benefit once you have been a member of the fund for one year and meet the income requirement (have had an income of at least DKK 254,328 during the last 3 years in total).
+The 2-week deadline is laid down by the law, and the unemployment funds may not make exceptions to the requirement.

 Therefore be aware: this 2-week deadline is extremely important.

 It is a good idea to apply to an unemployment fund before you finish your study.

 Normally you can apply for membership after the rules for new graduates up to 6 months before ending study.

 You will not be charged for membership before you have graduated.

 If you do that you will have fulfilled the 2-week rule, but in that case contact your a-kasse when you have graduated and tell them that you are now graduated and want to have the benefits as a new graduate.

 You can check the prises in our comparison of prices.